 For example, a firm's procedures and controls should take into consideration the age and life stage (whether pre-retired, semi-retired or retired) of their customers.
 Of particular concern to FINRA is the suitability of recommendations to senior investors, communications targeting older investors, and potentially abusive or unscrupulous sales practices or fraudulent activities targeting senior investors.

-FINRA’s exams focus on a broad range of topics, including:
+FINRA’s exams focus on a broad range of topics relating to the protection of senior investors, including:

 Securities Helpline for Seniors